-Chase unveils its cash back category for Q1 2018
+Chase launches its cash back category for Q4 2018

-Earn 5 percent back on gas, telecommunication services and mobile wallet purchases
+Earn 5 percent back on department store, wholesale club and Chase Pay purchases

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy

-Chase has released its 5 percent cash back category for the first quarter of 2018.
-From January through March 2018, Chase Freedom cardholders can earn 5 percent back on gas station purchases, mobile wallet purchases and internet, cable and phone services.
+Chase has launched its 5 percent cash back category for the fourth quarter of 2018.
+From Oct.
+1 through Dec.
+31, 2018, Chase Freedom cardholders can earn 5 percent back on departments store, wholesale club and Chase Pay purchases on up to $1,500 in combined purchases.

-To activate the first quarter bonus category for 2018, click here.
+To activate the fourth quarter bonus, click here.

 Here’s what you need to know at a glance:

-- The Chase bonus category for the first quarter of 2018 can be activated as of Dec.
-15, 2018.
+- The Chase bonus category for the fourth quarter can be activated as of Sept.
+14, 2018.

-- The 5 percent cash back bonus is capped at $1,500 per quarter.
+- The 5 percent cash back bonus is capped at $1,500 in combined purchases per quarter.

 - All other purchases earn 1 percent cash back.